MakeSchool-Tutorials/Drift-Unity-VR/P1-Drift/content.md

 We’re going to see if we can’t get rid of the translation.

 To do this, we’ll want to look a little more carefully at our components to see which one makes the head move.
-A little digging uncovers that translation is caused by the SteamVR\_TrackedObject component on Main Camera (head).
+A little digging uncovers that translational tracking is caused by the SteamVR\_TrackedObject component on Main Camera (head).

 ![](../media/image90.png)